demonico85/cleaving/docs/source/example_SL_walls.md

 4. Prepare a walls file.
 Here we will use the `/examples/lj_systems/fcc111-T1-walls.lmp` file, which should be copied to the current folder.
 The exact format of this file is given in the description of the appropriate fix.

 5. Prepare a file containing the variation of the strength of the walls.
 The varying quantity in this case is the position of the walls with respect the cleaving plane which we call $z_w$.
 The starting position of the walls is denoted as $z_{w,i}$, whereas the final position will be denoted as $z_{w,f}$.
-This file contains a sequence of increasing consecutive numbers in the interval $[z_{w,i},z_{w,f}]$ (extremes included).
+This file contains a sequence of decreasing consecutive numbers in the interval $[z_{w,i},z_{w,f}]$ (extremes included).
 In this case, the values of the $z_{w}$'s can be arbitrary.
 The only contraint is that at the initial point the walls do not interact with any atoms in the system.
 Following {footcite:t}`davidchack2003direct` we choose for this particular system $z_{w,i}=1.10$ and $z_{w,i}=0.62$.
 Here is a (truncated) example of the file:

 ```
-0.62
+1.10
-0.63
+1.05
-0.64
+1.00
 ...
-1.00
+0.64
-1.05
+0.63
-1.10
+0.62
 ```

 Note:

-* There is no internal control in the code that checks that the boundaries are correct and the sequence of number is an increasing sequence
+* There is no internal control in the code that checks that the boundaries are correct and the sequence of number is an decreasing sequence

 Here we will be using the `/examples/lj_SL/cases/fcc111_T1_walls/zwall_111_T1.dat` file, so make sure to copy it to the current folder.

 ![Step-1](../figs/walls-S1.png "Step-1")

-6. The wells in the system are introduced using the new fix `wallforce`:
+6. The walls in the system are introduced using the new fix `wallforce`:

 ```
 fix f2 all wallforce ${eps} ${sigma} ${zwalls} ${delta} ${rw} ${clwall} file fcc111-T1-walls.lmp
 ```

 where the explanation of the different parameters is given in the [description](./fix_wall.md) of the fix.
-In the walls version of the cleaving model, the walls moves from the position $z_{w,i}$ where they do not interact with the atoms in the system to the position $z_{f,i}$ where they interacts with the atoms.
+In the walls version of the cleaving model, the walls moves from the position $z_{w,i}$ where they do not interact with the atoms in the system to the position $z_{w,f}$ where they interacts with the atoms.
 LAMMPS allows the creation of an input file which can perform several runs in a row by changing the parameter between the different runs.
 The relevant code that should be added to `bulk.in` is

 ```
 variable Nevery  equal 100